 Recommended sample dilution for qualitative evaluation: The sample to be investigated is diluted 1:100 in PBS-Tween.
 For example, dilute 10.1 μ l sample in 1000 μ l PBS-Tween and mix thoroughly, e.g., vortex for 4 seconds.
-An additional 1:10 dilution can help to detect antibodies against aminoacyl synthetases in myositis patients more reliably (for instance add 11.1 μ l sample to 100 μ l PBS-Tween and mix thoroughly, e.g. vortex for 4 seconds).

-Recommended Serum dilution for semiquantitative evaluation: The dilution of samples to be investigated is performed using PBS-Tween.
-Add 100 μ l of PBS-Tween to each tube and mix with 11.1 μ l of the next highest concentration, e.g. vortex for 2 seconds.
+Recommended sample dilution for quantitative evaluation: The dilution of samples to be investigated is performed using PBS-Tween.
+For each add 100 μ l of PBS-Tween to the tube and mix with 11.1 μ l of the next highest concentration, e.g. vortex for 2 seconds.
 EUROIMMUN recommends incubating samples from a dilution of 1:100.
-An additional 1:10 dilution can help to detect antibodies against aminoacyl synthetases in myositis patients more reliably.